eic/tutorial-analysis/_episodes/03-analysis.md

   ofile->Close(); // Close output file
 }
+}
 ```

 > Note:
-> You will need to run this script with the command 'root -l -q EfficiencyAnalysisRDF.C++', within eic-shell (or somewhere else with the correct EDM4hep/EDM4eic libraries installed).
+> You will need to run this script with the command `root -l -q EfficiencyAnalysisRDF.C++`, within eic-shell (or somewhere else with the correct EDM4hep/EDM4eic libraries installed).
 > Remember to put in the correct file path.
 > {: .callout}
+>
 If you like, you can try completing the exercises using this example to start from.